awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step5.md

    Your Amazon FSx file system and related automatic backups are now deleted\.

 1. If you created an AWS Directory Service directory for this exercise in [Walkthrough 1: Prerequisites for getting started](walkthrough01-prereqs.md), you can delete it now\.
-For more information, see [Delete Your Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_delete.html) in the *AWS Directory Service Administration Guide\.*
+For more information, see [Delete your directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_delete.html) in the *AWS Directory Service Administration Guide\.*